cloudbase/garm/doc/github_credentials.md

 # Configuring github endpoints and credentials

-Starting with version `v0.1.5`, GARM saves github endpoints and github credentials in the database.
+GARM saves github endpoints and github credentials in the database.

 <!-- TOC -->